Window Flashing That Lasts

 Ensuring Air Barrier Continuity Around the Entire Window

-For the other three sides of your window, it’s also important to ensure continuity between the WRB and the window frame.
-Contega EXO, a vapor open, air-tight, and water-tight tape, ensures that your window frame is continuous with the WRB, further preventing air and water intrusion into the assembly.
-We recommend pre-taping your window frames before inserting them into the RO so that they can be easily attached to your WRB.
+For the most part, ENCORS is not relied on for airtightness, simply to do its job as robust sill protection.
+There are many ways to complete your airtight window installation.
+Our favorite is to use Contega EXO: a vapor open, air-tight, and water-tight tape, ensures that your window frame is continuous with the WRB, further preventing air and water intrusion into the assembly.
+We recommend pre-taping your window frames before inserting them into the rough opening so that they can be easily attached to your WRB.

 With solid acrylic adhesives that are waterproof and become stronger with time, these Pro Clima tapes are the best way to ensure that these challenging connections will remain robust and water tight for the life of your building.
 So for difficult intrusions like windows, make sure to choose products that will ensure a high level of building performance for decades to come.